What Is an HOA Transfer Fee and Who Pays It?

 How Transfer Fees Show Up at Closing

-On the settlement statement (Closing Disclosure or ALTA statement), transfer fees appear as a line item, typically under "HOA Fees" or "Association Fees."
-They're usually listed alongside:
+On the settlement statement (Closing Disclosure or ALTA statement), transfer fees appear as a line item, usually under "HOA Fees" or "Association Fees."
+You'll typically see them listed alongside:

 - •Estoppel fee